Published | Report Code | Available Format | Pages |

-The global radio frequency (RF) semiconductor market size was $2.1 billion in 2019, and it is projected to witness a CAGR of 8.8% during the forecast period (2020–2030).
-The growing adoption of mobile communication technologies, such as 4G and 5G, and rising deployment of the internet of things (IoT) technology have been observed as the primary drivers for the RF semiconductor industry.
+The radio frequency (RF) semiconductor market value was $2.1 billion in 2019, and it is expected to progress at a CAGR of 8.8% during 2020–2030.
+The primary growth drivers for this market include the increasing adoption of mobile communication technologies, such as 4G and 5G, and growing deployment of the internet of things (IoT) technology.

-In the RF semiconductor market outlook, on the basis of wafer size, the 200 mm category generated the highest revenue in 2019.
-This is attributed to the wide deployment of this type of transceivers in consumer electronics, automotive electronics, and telecommunications applications.
-An RF semiconductor component with a 200 mm wafer consumes low power and can work with low voltages in a wireless system.
+The 200 mm wafers category held the largest market share in 2019, in the wafer size segment.
+This is ascribed to the wide adoption of this type of transceivers in telecommunications, consumer electronics, and automotive electronics applications.
+An RF semiconductor with a 200-mm wafer consumes less power, and it can operate with low voltages in a wireless system.

-In the RF semiconductor market, within the frequency band segment, SHF RF semiconductor components generated the highest revenue in 2019, as they are being quickly deployed for wireless communication and telecommunication applications.
-Further, the growing adoption of the 5G technology and product launches by major market players are projected to drive the demand for SHF RF semiconductors in the coming years.
+The SHF category within the frequency band segment of the RF semiconductor market generated the highest revenue in 2019.
+This can be owed to the swift deployment of SHF RF semiconductors for wireless communication and telecommunication applications.
+Moreover, the increasing adoption of the 5G technology and surging focus on product launches by the key market players will fuel the demand for such semiconductors in the coming years.

-Owing to the rising internet penetration and massive adoption of smartphones and 5G technology, North America is slated to demonstrate the fastest growth during the forecast period.
-It has been projected that the 5G network would cover more than half the region by 2030.
-Moreover, mobile operators are heavily investing in content and media capabilities, along with 5G services and IoT applications.
-The growth in the regional RF semiconductor market can also be attributed to the upgradation of large and ultra-large data centers, from 10G transceivers to new 40G and 100G transceivers, for higher digital signal transmission speed.
+North America is expected to demonstrate the fastest growth in the market for RF semiconductors between 2020 and 2030 due to the extensive internet penetration and massive utilization of the 5G technology and smartphones in the region.
+It has been forecast that the 5G network would penetrate over half the continent by 2030.
+Additionally, the soaring investments by mobile operators in content and media capabilities, IoT applications, and 5G services will fuel the market growth.
+The increasing procurement of RF semiconductors in North America can also be ascribed to the upgradation of ultra-large and large data centers from 10G transceivers to new 40G and 100G transceivers, for higher digital signal transformation speed.

-The adoption of the AI technology is creating a huge positive impact on the RF semiconductor market growth.
-It is not only boosting the business, by enhancing customers’ experience, but also enabling predictive maintenance, to improve network reliability.
-By using effective machine learning algorithms, it can reduce the design complexities of RF semiconductor devices and optimize RF parameters, such as antenna sensitivity, channel bandwidth, and spectrum monitoring.
-AI is also unlocking new capabilities in military applications.
-Radio applications in signal detection and classification, spectrum sensing, and communication systems in unfavorables spectrum conditions are being hugely benefitted.
+The RF semiconductor market growth is being aided by the large-scale adoption of the AI technology.
+AI is boosting businesses by improving the experience of customers and enabling predictive maintenance to enhance network reliability.
+By incorporating effective machine learning algorithms, businesses can reduce the complexities in the design of RF semiconductor devices and maximize RF parameters such channel bandwidth, spectrum monitoring, and antenna sensitivity.
+AI is also unearthing new capabilities in military applications, while radio applications in spectrum sensing, communication systems, and signal classification and detection in unfavorable spectrum conditions are also being immensely benefitted.

 Report Attribute | Details |